 The sharpest losses occur with very high-pitched sounds, around 8000 hertz.
 By the oldest age groups, men and women both show severe declines, often with equal ability for high-frequency hearing.
 By age 90 and older, high-frequency thresholds average above 60 decibels, and even lower-pitched sounds often require 30-40 decibels more volume to hear clearly.

 In the United States, newborn hearing screenings detect hearing loss in 2-3 out of every 1,000 babies.
-Meanwhile, there are nearly 98 million children and teens living with hearing loss worldwide, emphasizing the incidence of hearing loss that can occur before birth or at a very young age.
+Meanwhile, there are nearly 98 million children and teens living with hearing loss worldwide, emphasizing that incidence of hearing loss can occur before birth or at a very young age.
+According to the World Health Organization, nearly 60% of hearing loss in children is linked to avoidable causes, such as infections or lack of early care.

 What the Average Hearing Loss by Age Reveals